Heartland Project

 Community benefits

-Supporting local communities — We have a rich history of giving back to local and Indigenous communities where we live and work.
-Our Build Strong community investment program builds strong and vibrant communities by providing grants and donations that support community groups and initiatives, as well as awarding scholarships to our future energy problem solvers.
+Support for local communities: We have a rich history of giving back to local and Indigenous communities where we live and work.
+Our Build Strong community investment program builds vibrant communities by providing grants and donations that support community groups and initiatives, as well as awarding scholarships to our future energy problem solvers.
 Visit TCEnergy.com/BuildStrong to learn more about our social impact program and how to apply for funding.

 Introducing TC Energy